Deer Creek Valley Rural Historic District

 Deer Creek Valley Rural Historic District is a national historic district located in Deer Creek Township, Carroll County, Indiana.
 It encompasses 44 contributing buildings, 17 contributing sites, and 13 contributing structures on 20 historic properties near Delphi, Indiana.
-It includes several farmsteads, four cemeteries, two bridges (High Bridge and the separately listed Wilson Bridge), the Monon railroad right of way, the Delphi-Camden Road, and Deerk Creek and its slate bluffs.
+It includes several farmsteads, four cemeteries, two bridges (High Bridge and the separately listed Wilson Bridge), the Monon railroad right of way, the Delphi-Camden Road, and Deer Creek and its slate bluffs.
 Notable farmsteads include the Mears Family Farmstead with a two-story Greek Revival style brick farmhouse.

 It was listed on the National Register of Historic Places in 2002.